Triforcedrake/AwesomeProject/README.md

 As such it includes basics like layout, styleSheet, navigation and the likes.
 But it also includes an implementation of the Google Maps API, as well as a Firebase database setup that allows adding of words to a list and the viewing of that list.
+The login/sign up functions while present in design, are not yet implemented.

 ## Installation
 Step 1: Download the main master project file and unzip it where you want it.